Experiencing amazing muscle pumps is one of the reasons we hit the gym.

 Citrulline Malate, as the name suggests, is a blend between Malic Acid and the amino acid L-Citrulline.

 Regular users of pre workouts will probably need no introduction to Citrulline Malate.
-It’s widely used as a popular pre workout ingredient which is known for its ability to produce incredible muscle pumps.
+It’s widely used as a popular pre workout ingredient which is known for its ability to produce muscle pumps.

 Our main word of warning when it comes to Citrulline Malate.
 Make sure that the dose is correct.